cormacparle/media-search-signal-test/README.md

 The script to gather search results has been run on toolforge, and the interface for labeling them is public at https://media-search-signal-test.toolforge.org/

+Also there's a mysqldump of the labeled data as of Feb 2021 available in this repo in `sql/`

 ### jobs/GetImagesForClassification.php

 Search commons using MediaSearch for all the search terms in input/searchTerms.csv (a mixture of the most popular search terms and a selection of random search terms), and store the results along with their score from elasticsearch.